Is the U.S. military as modern and up-to-date as it should be for the defense of our country?

 We need a strong military that is able to defend our interests and we need to stand our ground.

-We cannot and shall not allow NATO the control over our military.
+And, we cannot and shall not allow NATO the control over our military.

 Revamping the military structure